koenrane/KR-new-site/content/welcome-to-the-pond.md

 Each post states when it was published and when it was last updated.
 The updated link points to the file on [my GitHub repo](https://github.com/alexander-turner/TurnTrout.com) where the edit history can be inspected.

 Ideally, readers would be able to zero-trust verify that I haven't e.g. expunged embarrassing statements from my `git` history.
 However, `git` defaults to the SHA-1 hashing algorithm.
 Given a fixed SHA-1 hash, [it's practical to find multiple files which map to that hash](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html).
-However, suppose I write embarrassing statement $X$ (I know this may be hard to imagine, but imagine anyways). $X$ has the SHA-1 hash $\mathrm{hash}(X)$.
-To cover my tracks without violating the previously published SHA-1 hash, I'd need to find another statement $X'$ such that $\mathrm{hash}(X')=\mathrm{hash}(X)$ (a ["second-preimage" attack](https://en.wikipedia.org/wiki/Preimage_attack)).[^second] [Apparently no one knows how to do this](https://crypto.stackexchange.com/questions/103061/how-secure-is-sha-1-against-preimage-attacks-currently), which means you should probably just trust the `git` hash history.[^caveat]
+However, suppose I write embarrassing statement $X$ (I know this may be hard to imagine, but imagine anyways). $X$ hashes to $\mathrm{hash}(X)$.
+To cover my tracks without violating the previously published SHA-1 hash, I'd need to find another statement $X'$ such that $\mathrm{hash}(X')=\mathrm{hash}(X)$ (a ["second-preimage" attack](https://en.wikipedia.org/wiki/Preimage_attack)).[^second] [Apparently no one knows how to do this](https://crypto.stackexchange.com/questions/103061/how-secure-is-sha-1-against-preimage-attacks-currently), which means you should probably just trust the `git` history.[^caveat]

 [^second]: Not only would I need to find a second preimage for $\mathrm{hash(X)}$, I'd need to deal with the fact that the later commits hash the prior commits (and so would require an entire chain of fakery).